Robert Rawlinson: Career

 In 1831, he obtained employment under Jesse Hartley in the engineers office at the Liverpool docks, and for four years from 1836 he was engaged under Robert Stephenson as assistant resident engineer for the Blisworth section of what is now the London & North-Western main line from London to the North.

 Returning to Liverpool, he spent some years as assistant-surveyor to the corporation, and then in 1844 accepted an engineering post on the Bridgewater Canal.
 Three years later he returned to Liverpool, to superintend the design and construction of the famous brick-arched ceiling in the St George's Hall, in succession to, his friend H. L. Elmes.
 During this period Rawlinson's reputation as a sanitarian had been growing.
-In 1847 he devised a scheme to supply from Bala Lake in Gwynedd, Wales to Liverpool.
+In 1847 he devised a scheme to supply from Bala Lake (now Llyn Tegid) in Merionethshire, Wales to Liverpool.
 When the Public Health Act was passed in 1848 he was appointed one of the first inspectors under it.
 He inspected many of the chief towns of England, and his reports on the sanitary conditions he found brought him in many cases into great unpopularity with the municipal rulers.